Photo: Tahoe Truckee Area Regional Transit

 Tahoe Convoy is a Bay Area to Lake Tahoe weekend shuttle service picking up in San Francisco, the East Bay, and the Central Valley and dropping off across the North Shore.

-Alpine Adventures has round-trip bus service every Wednesdays in January and February to a rotating selection of Tahoe ski areas.
+Alpine Adventures has round-trip bus service every Wednesday in January and February to a rotating selection of Tahoe ski areas.

 The South Tahoe Airporter will pick you up terminal-side at Reno-Tahoe International Airport and drop you at a number of South Shore hotels.
 There are multiple routes to and from the South Shore daily.